-Note: If you have an Oracle Fusion Middleware 11g Release 11 (11.1.1) product installed on the same system as the Apache (including Oracle HTTP) plug-in, the ORACLE_HOME variable must point to a valid installation or the plug-in fails to initialize SSL.
+Note: If you have an Oracle Fusion Middleware 11g Release 11 (11.1.1) product installed on the same system as the Apache (including Oracle HTTP) plug-in, the ORACLE\HOME variable must point to a valid installation or the plug-in fails to initialize SSL.

-For example, if ORACLE_HOME is invalid because the product was not cleanly removed, the plug-in fails to initialize SSL.
+For example, if ORACLE\HOME is invalid because the product was not cleanly removed, the plug-in fails to initialize SSL.

-6.1.1 Configure Libraries for SSL
+7.1.1 Configure Libraries for SSL

 The plug-ins use Oracle libraries (NZ) to provide SSL support.
-Because the libraries are large, they are dynamically linked only when SSL is needed.
-You need to make sure that the library files, located in lib/.so, are available in the proper locations so that they can be dynamically loaded by the plug-in.
+Because the libraries are large, they are loaded only when SSL is needed.
+You need to make sure that the library files, located in lib/\.so\, are available in the proper locations so that they can be dynamically loaded by the plug-in.

-6.1.1.1 Configure Apache Libraries for SSL
+7.1.1.1 Configure SSL Libraries for use with Apache HTTP Server